-The Respondent which has not appeared formally or informally to controvert the evidence submitted by the Complainant has a website at <courireu.shop> that seemingly offers counterfeit merchandise and impersonates the Complainant.
+The Respondent has not appeared formally or informally to controvert the evidence submitted by the Complainant.

 RIGHTS

 The Complainant has, to the satisfaction of the Panel, shown the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).